 They renamed the site Mount Benedict, after the bishop, and converted the property from scrub land into a marvel of manicured gardens and handsome brick structures.
 But the Ursuline convent was also a strict, demanding place where the mother superior required much deprivation of the sisters in the course of their worship.

-Harrison was unhappy with the convent and girls boarding school she had called home for 13 years.
+Elizabeth Harrison was unhappy with the convent and girls boarding school she had called home for 13 years.
 She decided to leave.
-For 24 hours, the music teacher stepped outside the reclusive life of the convent and went to visit the parents of one of her students in West Cambridge.
+For 24 hours, she stepped outside the reclusive life of the convent and went to visit the parents of one of her students in West Cambridge.

 Know Nothing Suspicions Aroused

-Her departure from and return to the school incited gossip, however.
+Her departure from and return to the school incited gossip among Know Nothing sympathizers, however.
 Suspicions and dislike of Irish Catholics were already well established.
 There was a bustling trade in anti-Catholic tales at the time, and one common rumor was that nuns were actually enslaved in their convents.

-The book also spawned a raft of copycats, including the notorious Awful Disclosures of Maria Monk, or, The Hidden Secrets of a Nun’s Life in a Convent Exposed, a fabricated account of a convent in Montreal whose sisters were forced into sex slavery with priests from the neighboring monastery.
+The book also spawned a raft of copycats, including the notorious Awful Disclosures of Maria Monk, or, The Hidden Secrets of a Nun’s Life in a Convent Exposed.
+It was a fabricated account of a convent in Montreal whose sisters were forced into sex slavery with priests from the neighboring monastery.